riscvarchive/riscv-poky/README.md

 Getting Started
 ---------------

-** As of 12/1/2015 The yocto bitbake only supports the Spike ISA simulator - and that (riscv64) is the default target for the bitbake **

-Call for help:  QEMU is still unsupported - work needs to still be done to support the new privileged ISA.
-If you wish to work with the (likely broken) QEMU build on yocto, use the January-2015 releases for now.
-If you can help fix the QEMU/yocto build, please contact the maintainer ** **

 To get started, clone the `riscv/riscv-poky` repository (poky is the name of the distribution that Yocto generates):

 >```